AlbertSun0930/Code-for-the-Confounder-MNAR-paper/README.md

 In the 'Real data analysis' folder:

-'mergeddata.csv' contains the preprocessed NHANES data for the real data analysis.

 'RDA_Code.R' contains codes in Section 5 of the main text for illustrating the average treatment effect of marital status on mental health with NHANES data.